 One of the better known Florida haunted places is Umatilla Cemetery.
 Located just outside of Umatilla, many visitors have heard a variety of unsettling noises and local rumor says that the spirits in this haunted cemetery are anything but friendly.
 People have reported hearing a woman scream or calling for help.
 Others have said they felt like they were being watched.
 It seems that while there is very strong activity at this cemetery, it is perhaps limited to just one or two spirits although local town talk credits quite a few apparitions.

 Sunland, also known as Sunnyland, was originally a hospital for those with tuberculosis.
 It was converted into a hospital for the mentally insane and then later a hospital for the severely handicapped.
 Reports are that the hospital was horrible in every sense of the word.
 Lack of appropriate patient care, overcrowding, filthy accommodations, and immoral orderlies were all common.
-The hospital was closed in 1985, and finally torn down in 1999.
+The hospital was closed in 1985, and it was finally torn down in 1999.
 Today, there is a park with a playground where the hospital once stood.
 Perhaps a playground is fitting since it seems that the spirits that reside here are mostly children.
 People report seeing apparitions at night and some people even report smelling the aroma of roses.

-Old Courthouse in Bartow
+Spirits Scream at Old Polk County Courthouse in Bartow

 The Old Courthouse in Bartow, Florida has certainly seen and heard its share of interesting history.
 Many people have heard a man scream from the basement.
 Supposedly, it is the spirit of a man who died in an explosion there.
 There are also tales of two male spirits.
 These are the Mann brothers who were lynched by a mob for committing murder and their bodies put on display at the Old Courthouse.
 There is also a roomful of ancient Indian artifacts.
 People visiting this room have reported feeling as if someone is brushing up against them.
 Workers say that things are moved and electrical equipment mysteriously stops working and then suddenly begins functioning normally.
 No one has an explanation for this phenomenon.